How to Use Responsive Web Design to Boost Conversions

-Google says 61% of users are unlikely to return to a mobile site they had trouble accessing and 40%… Click To Tweet
+Google says 61% of users are unlikely to return to a mobile site they had trouble accessing.
+Click To Tweet

 Here’s where responsive design comes to the rescue.
 A website built with responsive web design will adapt itself to various devices.
 That in turn will help the visitors visit your website anytime and anywhere.

 For the website to be responsive, design and development must be kept in symphony and the website must be built in a way that it responds to user’s behavior and environment depending on screen size, platform and placement.

 That’s easier said than done and thus we have mentioned some surefire tips that will help you create a responsive web design easily.

 With the world quickly turning to everything that is a touch away from a click away, it is mandatory to keep a mobile first approach for your web design.
 Mobile and Tablet devices accounted for 51.3% of internet usage worldwide in October compared to 48.7% by Desktop and Mobile Commerce will make up for 45% of Total eCommerce.